-The fifth mode is the Renko bars mode.
 To enable it you need to navigate to the “File → Add new Renko chart” menu.
 Further, you should identify bar size in pips and click OK.
 Please note that Renko bars size is size of bars body without shadow.

-Finally, the sixth mode is the Tick chart mode.
 It shows every single price change within a current data range.
 To switch to Tick chart you should click on “Ticks” tab in left upper corner of the screen.